 The Real Reason for the Season

 Now we’re not advocating that all true Christians reject these traditions as mere trappings of culture.
 If you’re looking for an argument against the use of Christmas trees or the giving of presents, you’re reading the wrong book (though the Puritans made a pretty good run at it; if you didn’t know, these pious forebears didn’t observe Christmas on account of their religious beliefs).
 We’re simply trying to draw attention to the difference that exists between the traditional ways in which we celebrate Christmas based upon our culture and the reality and significance of Jesus’s coming to this earth to enact God’s grand rescue plan to restore and reclaim humanity.
 In this regard, it’s helpful to be aware of the many ways in which our cultural traditions, often unintentionally, distort our understanding of the actual import of Jesus’s coming to earth as the culmination of God’s long-awaited plan.

-This blog post is authored by Andreas Kostenberger and Alexander Stewart.
-The story of the incarnation is told by Andreas Kostenberger and Alexander Stewart in their book The First Days of Jesus (Crossway, 2015).
+Andreas Kostenberger and Alexander Stewart, The First Days of Jesus (Crossway, 2015).
 You can download an excerpt here.